-Students studying a 3 or 4 AS level programme should normally have achieved an average GCSE point score of 5.5 or above and at least a grade C in English.
-Students with a point score between 4.5 – 5.5 will normally take a mixture of Subsidiary Diplomas and AS levels.
+Students should normally have achieved an average GCSE point score of 5.5 or above and at least a grade C in English.
+Students with a point score between 4.5 – 5.5 will normally take a mixture of Subsidiary Diplomas and A levels.
 You can check your likely GCSE point score by going to 'Choosing the Right Course' on the website and entering your predicted grades.

 You must be someone who enjoys reading, will prepare for lessons and will work hard on finding the best way of expressing your opinion on paper.
 You are likely to be most successful if you contribute to discussions in class and use these discussions to work towards your own considered opinion.

-All students will be expected to provide their own textbooks, stationery, computer discs and calculators (where appropriate).
+All students will be expected to provide their own copies of the studied texts, stationery, and memory sticks.

 Essential: You will need to buy you own texts.
 This means you can annotate your text and make it your own – a big advantage when revising, even if you are not allowed to take the text into the exam.
 Books cost between £1.50 and £7.00 each.
 You will need to buy four texts in the first year at a total cost of around £25.

 Optional: A number of trips run during the year, and we ask you to pay for your ticket and for travel.
 Theatre trips cost approximately £20.